Glencoe Math Course 2 Volume 1 Common Core Student Edition Chapter 2 Percents Exercise

 = 75

 By analyzing the pattern we found that the part has been increasing by every 15.
-The part has been increased by every 15.
+The part has been increased by 15.

 Page 102 Exercise 6 Problem 12